This policy was last modified on January 29, 2020.

 Sovren will use PII only in ways compatible with the purpose for which it was collected or subsequently authorized by our Customers.
 Sovren will take reasonable steps to ensure that PII is relevant for its intended use, accurate and complete.

-Customers may contact Sovren to access or correct Customer PII, at any time.
-In its role as a data processor, Sovren normally processes and returns Candidate PII to Customers without it being retained by Sovren.
-When Sovren collects and maintains Candidate PII, we do so with the permission of our Customer and only for the purposes described herein.
-If you are a Candidate, and you wish to request access to or correction of the information you provided to a Sovren Customer, please contact the company to which you provided it.
-Sovren will either delete or correct this information, at the request of its Customers.
+Because Sovren does not store any Candidate PII, Customers should not contact Sovren to access or correct such PII.
+In its role as a data processor, Sovren processes and returns Candidate PII to Customers without it being retained by Sovren.
+If you are a Candidate, and you wish to request access to or correction of the information you provided to a Sovren Customer, please contact the company to which you provided it, as Sovren does not have any such data.

 Sovren has a Privacy Officer who is responsible for Sovren’s compliance with and enforcement of this Policy.
 Sovren’s Privacy Officer is available to any of its employees, customers, vendors, business partners, or others who may have questions concerning this Policy or data security practices.
 Sovren’s Privacy Officer may be contacted by email at firstname.lastname@example.org or by mail at Sovren Group, Inc., 1107 FM 1431, Suite 205, Marble Falls, TX 78654.
 If Customers or their users have questions or concerns regarding this statement, the first point of contact is the Privacy Officer.